mdyagual/supa_library/super-library-books/LEARNING.md

 # Extras
 ## Maven compiler.
-I'm not considering this as an issue because the microservices runs normally but, it is worth to mention what I am experimenting.
+I'm not considering this as an issue because the microservice runs normally but, it is worth to mention what I am experimenting.

 The _pom.xml_ file is not recognizing some plugins and the maven.home.
 Here is a pic about it.